 8. Interesting places in France to visit - Mont Saint Michel, Normandy

-9. Interesting places in France to visit - Nice/Cannes, Cote d'Azur
+9. Interesting places in France to visit during 2020 - Nice/Cannes, Cote d'Azur

 10. Interesting places in France to visit - Chateau de Chambord, Loire Valley

 If you are looking to visit an interesting Chateau in France, then I would suggest you skip Versailles (strictly speaking this is a palace) and Fontainebleu and head straight to the Loire Valley and see the impressive Chateau de Chambord.
 Chateau de Chambord is located South West of Paris, close to the lovely towns of Blois and Amboise.
 Whilst Chateau de Fontainebleau near Paris gets all the visitors and it is certainly an amazing place, my favourite Chateau in France is at Chambord.
 This is the image you conjure up when you think of a French Chateau, full or turrets and ornate design, as well as a moat.
 You have got to have a moat if you want a proper Chateau.
 And there is also deer wandering about as well.
 A Chateau has to have deer as well!
 The building, which was never completed, was constructed by King François I. One story tells how it was supposed to be the home for his mistress; another story says that it was supposed to be a hunting lodge.
 Another (probable) tall story indicate that Leonardo da Vinci may have designed it, but you suspect that he may have been too busy designing helicopters and painting ceilings.
 The history of the Chateau tends to follow the same pattern with many different generations trying to find a use for it.
 Napoleon passed it off to one of his Generals.
 It was used as a field hospital during the Franco-Prussian war and in 1939, shortly before the outbreak of World War II, the art collections of the Louvre and Compiègne museums were stored at the Chateau.